Lanre Fehintola

-Lanre Fehintola was a British photojournalist.
+Lanre Fehintola (5 February 1958 – 18 February 2021) was a Nigerian–British photojournalist.
 He was a photographer for The Independent from 1989 until 1991.
-According to Fehintola, his focus has always been "to document the ordinary, everyday, lives of 'real' people whose stories are very seldom told".
+According to Fehintola, his focus was always "to document the ordinary, everyday, lives of 'real' people whose stories are very seldom told".

 Early life

 Fehintola's father was an accountant and his mother ran an old people's home in Bradford.
 They moved to England when Lanre was two years old, in 1960.
 He was sent to a children's home at age 11 and at 12 to reform school in Durham.
 He remained there until he was 15.

 They said I was unruly and anti-social, but why does a child run away, for fuck's sake?
 There must be something going wrong in the family!